June 6, 2020

 May 24, 2020

 I’m sixteen and I go to my favorite bookstore.
-At the ice cream parlor next door, the counter dude always looks as if he has a part-time job dropping dead bodies into the sea.
-But now I want to purchase a new book written by a well-known writer of German thrillers, Sebastian Fritzek, or something like that.
-So I go to the crime section of the store and look under “FR”, but there is nothing there.
+I want to purchase a new book written by a well-known writer of German thrillers.
+So I go to the crime section of the store.
+Just to realize that I have forgotten the name of the author.
 After only a few seconds, my normal feelings of insecurity and stupidity become overwhelming.
 Between pathetic and panic.

 Worthless.
 For many years, I felt as if my life was totally worthless.
-Many people today find that difficult to believe.
-Today I run my own company; I speak to 100 people in a museum in a foreign language; I make strangers laugh with small jokes that I make up on the spot.
-What happened to cause this transformation?
 In this article I will take a very personal look at topics that concern many, but only a few are able to speak about openly: bullying, self-doubt, lack of self-confidence.
 How do you get out of this shit and finally realize: I can do it.
 And I am great!

 Marh 31, 2019

 I have to brake hard.
 I have a truck behind me.
 Who doesn't seem to care much about the stopping cars.
 I can barely see anything.
 But I do think a lot.
 One thing above all: Please don't let it be over!
 When I get home, I start to think about that incident again.
 Why I was so scared.
 About The End.
 After all, we all have to die.
 But not now.

 Today, two years later, I close my eyes at the abyss of the deep red canyon.
 My legs are hanging down the deep gorge.
 What if.
 I smile and a deep peace is filling me.
 Not now?
 Not anymore.
 How I lost my fear of death.